CSAFE-ISU/2019_bullet_scan_check/README.md

     - Chapter 4: Firearms Manufacture (specifically, [rifled barrels](https://projects.nfstc.org/firearms/module04/fir_m04_t06.htm)) - you don't need to know this whole thing, but the rifled barrel manufacturing process will be useful.
     - Chapter 11: [Bullet Comparison](https://projects.nfstc.org/firearms/module11/fir_m11.htm) - this is the part that most relates to what you're going to work with over the summer

 - The data we have is in x3p files, which have a [specific format](https://www.openfmc.org/).
 We're going to ask you to develop ways to quickly check whether these files contain "good" data.
 There are C/C++ libraries for working with this file format, so you won't have to do anything from scratch.
-If you're familiar with C/C++, you might find the [github repository](https://github.com/OpenFMC/x3p) interesting; if not, don't worry, we'll get to it when you get to Ames!
+If you're familiar with C/C++, you might find the [github repository](https://github.com/OpenFMC/x3p) interesting.

-#### See you in a few weeks!
+#### Other Software:

-#### Other Links
+#### Other Information

 - [Project documentation](https://csafe-isu.github.io/2019_bullet_scan_check)

+- We have developed a google chrome extension to read and annotate x3p files called fix3p.
+It's in the Chrome Web Store - please go ahead and install it.
+    - The github repository can be found here: https://github.com/talenfisher/fix3p
+    - The x3p.js javascript library is here: https://github.com/talenfisher/x3p.js

+- This repository can be found at https://github.com/CSAFE-ISU/2019_bullet_scan_check